Sinatra '57 in Concert: Production history

-The album was first released as a bootleg, then digitally remastered and officially released by Artanis Entertainment Group from a recording made by Wally Heider.
-The restored version was released on 24-karat gold CD and "virgin vinyl" audiophile LP.
-Each numbered album included a 16-page pamphlet featuring an introduction by actor Kelsey Grammer and liner notes penned by Will Friedwald, author of Sinatra: The Song is You.
+The album was first released as a bootleg before being digitally remastered and officially released by Artanis Entertainment Group, based on a recording made by Wally Heider.
+The restored version was released on a 24-karat gold CD and "virgin vinyl" audiophile LP.
+Each numbered album included a 16-page pamphlet featuring an introduction by actor Kelsey Grammer and liner notes penned by Will Friedwald, the author of Sinatra: The Song is You.